robbert-vdh/yabridge/README.md

    check out Wine's [user
    guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).

-1. You can install yabridge and its yabridgectl companion utility using a prebuilt binary, through the AUR, from a distro package, or by building from source.
+1. Depending on your distro you can install yabridge and its yabridgectl companion utility through your distro's package manager or by using the using a binary archive from the GitHub releases page.
 Keep in mind that the distro packages mentioned below may not always be up to date, and some may also not be compiled with support for 32-bit plugins.

    <a href="https://repology.org/project/yabridge/versions" target="_blank" rel="noopener" title="Packaging status"><img align="right" src="https://repology.org/badge/vertical-allrepos/yabridge.svg"></a>